Skip to main content

 Unreasonable Intrusion of Solitude

-The act must be offensive to a reasonable person to constitute an invasion of privacy.
+To constitute an invasion of privacy, the act must be offensive to a reasonable person.
 In Melvin v.
 Burling, the defendant ordered goods and had them delivered to the plaintiff’s home, resulting in creditors asking Melvin to pay for the goods he had not ordered.
-Melvin sued Burling for the unreasonable intrusion of solitude, as the intrusion caused Melvin pain and suffering.
+Melvin sued Burling for the unreasonable intrusion of solitude, which caused Melvin pain and suffering.

 The court ruled in favor of Melvin, stating that the defendant violated the plaintiff’s expectations of privacy and the intrusion was highly offensive, causing Melvin anguish and suffering.